>>> def simple_coroutine(): # (1)

 If a GeneratorExit exception is thrown into the delegating generator, or the close() method of the delegating generator is called, then the close() method of the subgenerator is called if it has one.
 If this call results in an exception, it is propagated to the delegating generator.
 Otherwise, GeneratorExit is raised in the delegating generator.

-For your convenience, I present here the complete pseudocode of the yield from
+For your convenience, I present here the complete pseudocode of the yield from expansion from PEP 380, with numbered annotations.

 Example 19 was copied verbatim; I only added the callout numbers.

-blocks nested up to four levels deep, so it’s a bit hard to read.
+Most of the logic of the yield from pseudocode is implemented in six try/except blocks nested up to four levels deep, so it’s a bit hard to read.

 they will help you get an idea of how the whole structure works.